-I was shown that the probation of some in the vicinity of ---- was soon to close, and it was important that their work should be finished to God's acceptance, that in the final settlement they should hear the "Well done," from the Master.
+I was shown that the probation of some in the vicinity of - was soon to close, and it was important that their work should be finished to God's acceptance, that in the final settlement they should hear the "Well done," from the Master.
 I was shown the inconsistency of those who profess to believe the truth withholding their means from the cause of God, that they may leave it for their children.
 Many fathers and mothers are poor in the midst of abundance.
 They abridge, in a degree, their own personal comforts, and frequently deny themselves those things necessary for the enjoyment of life and health, while they have ample means at their command.
 They feel, as it were, forbidden to appropriate their means for their own comfort or for charitable purposes.
 They have one object before them, which is to save property to leave for their children.
 This idea is so prominent, so interwoven with all their actions, that children learn to look forward to this property finally to be theirs.
 They depend on it.
 And this prospect has an important, but not a favorable, influence upon their characters.
-Some become spend-thrifts, others, selfish and avaricious.
+Some become spendthrifts, others, selfish and avaricious.
 Some are indolent and reckless.
 Many do not cultivate habits of economy.
-The do not seek to become self-reliant.
+They do not seek to become self-reliant.
 They are aimless, and have but little stability of character.
-The impressions received in childhood and youth are wrought in the texture of character and become the principle of action in mature life. p.
-182, Para.
-1, [210T].
+The impressions received in childhood and youth are wrought in the texture of character and become the principle of action in mature life.

 Those who have become acquainted with the principles of the truth, should follow the word of God closely as their guide.
 They should render to God the things that are God's.
 I was shown that several in Vermont were making a great mistake in regard to appropriating means that God has intrusted to their keeping.
 They were overlooking the claims of God upon all that they have.
-Their eyes were blinded by the enemy of righteousness, and they were taking a course which would result disastrously for themselves and their dear children. p.
-183, Para.
-1, [210T].

-Children were influencing their parents to leave their property in their hands, for them to appropriate according to their judgment.
-With the light of God's word, so plain and clear in reference to money lent to the stewards, and the warnings and reproofs through testimony which God has given them in regard to the disposition of means, children who in a direct or indirect way influence the parents to divide while living, or will their property mainly to them to come into their hands after their death, with this light before them, take upon themselves fearful responsibilities.
+Their eyes were blinded by the enemy of righteousness, and they were taking a course which would result disastrously for themselves and their dear chillent to the stewards, and the warnings and reproofs through testimony which God has given them in regard to the disposition of means, children who in a direct or indirect way influence the parents to divide while living, or will their property mainly to them to come into their hands after their death, with this light before them, take upon themselves fearful responsibilities.
 Children of aged parents who profess to believe the truth should in the fear of God counsel, advise, and entreat their parents to be true to their profession of faith, and take a course in regard to their means which God can approve.
 Parents should lay up for themselves treasures in Heaven, by appropriating their means themselves, to advance the cause of God.
-They should not rob themselves of their heavenly treasure by leaving a surplus of means to those who have enough, and rob the treasury of God and deprive themselves the precious privilege of laying up for themselves a treasure in the Heavens that faileth not. p.
-183, Para.
-2, [210T].
+They should not rob themselves of their heavenly treasure by leaving a surplus of means to those who have enough, and rob the treasury of God and deprive themselves the precious privilege of laying up for themselves a treasure in the Heavens that faileth not.